Vicken-Ghoubiguian/UniversalWeatherPowershell/README.md

 # UniversalWeatherPowershell
-Powershell package to current weather in a wished city
+Powershell package to return current weather in a wished city